 Professional chefs use instant coffee granules to add depth and color to dishes.
 Make sure you use pure coffee, as any other thing won’t produce the desired effect.

-They are great for meat dishes, such as pot roast and beef stew, and go well with gravy and chili.
+They are great for meat dishes, such as pot roast in a Crock-Pot, and beef stew, and go well with gravy and chili.
 They are also good in dark fruit cakes.
 Use in the same proportion as you would use browning sauce.

 14. Chinese Brown Sauce